 Rhoda Bloom Kosher Food Pantry: Each month, in conjunction with Jewish Family Services, RTR congregants help gather and distribute food to those in need in Rockland’s Jewish community.
 Click here for the dates to volunteer.

-Helping Hands: During the winter months, RTR volunteers at the area’s homeless shelter for three nights per month.
+Rockland Warming Center: During the winter months, RTR volunteers at the area’s homeless shelter for three nights per month.
 On those nights volunteers are needed to serve dinner and greet the guests.
 For all who participated last year, it was a rewarding experience.
-The dates to volunteer for 2018-2019 are: Nov 25-27; Feb 26-28; Apr 9-11.
-Learn more about Helping Hands here.
+Next year’s available dates coming soon.